jfrog/frogbot/docs/install-bitbucket-server.md

            // [Mandatory if JF_USER and JF_PASSWORD are not provided]
            // JFrog access token with 'read' permissions for Xray
            // JF_ACCESS_TOKEN= credentials("JF_ACCESS_TOKEN")

+           // [OPTIONAL]
+           // Frogbot Management repository in which the frogbot-config.yml resides
+           JF_GIT_REPO: ""

+           // [OPTIONAL]
+           // Frogbot Management repository branch in which the frogbot-config.yml resides
+           JF_GIT_BASE_BRANCH: ""

        }